-- The City will receive \$1.9M more in revenue from the State to support Street & Highway Maintenance. - O Planning and Zoning approved an increase in civil penalties for zoning violations, the most common of which would increase from \$50 for the first violation and \$100 for the second violation to \$200 for the first violation and \$500 for the second violation in order to achieve greater compliance and be on par with adjacent jurisdictions.
+- The Department of Recreation & Cultural Activities proposes the following additional revenues: - \$70,000 from an Out of School Time after school program market rate adjustment of \$100 on the full rate with no change to the discounted fee for those receiving assistance in order to support the Resource Allocation and Cost Recovery Policy goal of 50% cost recovery. - \$844,189 in program revenue associated with the opening of the Minnie Howard Aquatics Center to partially offset the cost of operations. - \$50,000 as a result of restoring special events fees to FY 2021 rates after they were temporarily reduced to support businesses and economic recovery in FY 2022. - O The City expects to receive \$1.9M more in revenue from the State to support Street & Highway Maintenance. - The Fire Department proposes an adjustment to ambulance bill fee rates which is expected to generate \$1.1 M more in revenue to be more in alignment with surrounding jurisdictions. - The Office of Historic Alexandria proposes a new fee structure for rental events at its supervised sites to adjust for cost increases since the fees were last increased in 2016 is estimated to generate \$20,000 in increased revenue. - O Planning and Zoning proposes an increase in civil penalties for zoning violations, the most common of which would increase from \$50 for the first violation and \$100 for the second violation to \$200 for the first violation and \$500 for the second violation in order to achieve greater compliance and be on par with adjacent jurisdictions.
 This is estimated to generate \$15,000 in additional revenue.
 Violations are given after there are 10 days of no action or compliance.
-Over the past three years Planning & Zoning received 126 zoning complaints annually. - The Office of Historic Alexandria adopted a new fee structure for rental events at its supervised sites.
-This fee will adjust for cost increases since the fees were last increased in 2016 is estimated to generate \$20,000 in increased revenue.
-The approved fee structures will reflect these changes with the goal of continuing to provide high quality and safe experiences for our visitors and staff. - O The Finance Department approved a 25% personal property tax delinquency penalty after 30 days in addition to the 10% penalty for the first 30 days which currently applies beyond 30 days.
+Over the past three years Planning & Zoning received 126 zoning complaints annually. - O The Finance Department proposes a 25% personal property tax delinquency penalty after 30 days in addition to the 10% penalty for the first 30 days which currently applies beyond 30 days.
 This would be consistent with other Northern Virginia jurisdictions which charge an additional penalty after 30 or 60 days.
-With this increase the department is expected to receive \$215,000 in FY 2025 but would decrease over time as on-time payment compliance increases.
+The revenue increase is estimated to be \$150,000 in FY 2025 but would decrease over time as on-time payment compliance increases.